TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       Python has an interactive interpreter which means you can enter statements and expressions at the interpreter prompt, immediately execute them and see their results.
-Just launch ``python`` with no arguments (possibly by selecting it from your computer's main menu).
+Just launch ``python`` with no arguments (possibly by selecting it kutoka your computer's main menu).
 It is a very powerful way to test out new ideas or inspect modules and packages (remember ``help(x)``).